Take Less Traveled Roads

 From this point, turn right at the intersection and drive approximately nine miles south on Rt.
 321 into Kane for dining, shopping and wine tasting!
 The Colonial Inn, Texas Red Hots/4 Sons and Szymanski’s Restaurant are all family owned eateries located in Kane.

 The Kane Depot, a restored train station, located at the intersection of Rt.
 6 and Rt.
-66 is the home of Artworks at the Depot.
+66 is the home of Kane Depot Preservation Society.
 This artisan run co-op offers quality watercolor, pen & ink, local books, jewelry, hand-turned wooden bowls and other collectible handcrafted items and is open weekends or by appointment.

 Just a few minutes away, Flickerwood Wine Cellars is known as the “Winery that Rocks” because of their great variety of wines and the musical entertainment offered in the wine lounge.
 The wine lounge is open seven days a week and here you can sample a wide variety of award-winning wines including the new “Kinzua Journey” a sparkling white wine that has a refreshing grapefruit aftertaste.